Meet the Neighbours: The Creatives Calling The Malt District Home

 You’ve lived in the area for a while, what’s your favourite part of the neighbourhood?

-We love all the amenities that Cremorne/ Richmond has to offer.
-The River, the Botanic Gardens, the MCG, & the City itself, are all within walking distance.
-Not only that, but with Swan St & Bridge Road close by, we are only a few minutes walk to any number of amazing bars & cafes.
-If we had to pick favourites, the amazing salads from Sloane Ranger, breakfast Martinis at Top Paddock, and chilling with friends outside The Cherry Tree - we really are spoilt for choice!
+We love all the amenities that Cremorne/Richmond has to offer.
+The River, the Botanic Gardens, the MCG, and the city itself, are all within walking distance.
+Not only that, but with Swan St and Bridge Road close by, we are only a few minutes walk to any number of amazing bars and cafés.
+If we had to pick favourites, the amazing salads from Sloane Ranger, breakfast Martinis at Top Paddock, and chilling with friends outside The Cherry Tree — we really are spoilt for choice!

 What attracted you to The Malt District?
 Was it the neighbourhood, proximity to the city, design of the apartments, heritage value of the site?

 We moved to Melbourne from Perth 3 years ago, and have been living in the Burnley/ Cremorne area ever since.
 We love the location of the Malt District, given its proximity to all the amenities in the area, not to mention the future amenities the project itself will provide.
 Being located below the iconic Nylex Sign, a landmark of the Melbourne skyline, was also a very attractive feature of the development.

 As an architect (Drew), historic preservation is always an important element of a project for me, so I'm excited to see how The Malt District, and the extensive public realm it will create, will be sympathetic and integrate with the existing red-brick industrial buildings, and the Nylex silos themselves.